 Offering an MTI trainee a post at your hospital

 We encourage UK hospitals to offer training placements for International Medical Graduates.
 While this experience will have an enormous positive impact upon the doctor, it also provides a great opportunity for units in the UK to learn from their international colleagues and share experiences and surgical knowledge.
 The RCOG provides educational guidance and support.
-Trainees on the MTI scheme have access to the Training ePortfolio for training and monitoring purposes and undergo an Annual Review of Competencies (ARC) led by the RCOG MTI Regional Champion in the Deanery to assess their progression against the RCOG MTI Training Matrix competencies.
+Trainees on the MTI scheme have access to the RCOG Training ePortfolio for training and monitoring purposes and undergo an Annual Review of Competencies (ARC) led by the RCOG MTI Regional Champion in the Deanery to assess their progression against the RCOG MTI Training Matrix competencies.

 For more information, please read: